eugenioLopezRamos/slika-photography/README.md

 - change the bottom bar logos to something on the server.....

 - Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
-- when there are too many posts, the bar becomes very slow to drag, need to adjust that
-- move scrollbar to focus (post sidebar menu)

 _admin panel front end_